 The following behavior is not permitted: use of profanity and vulgarity, behavior that causes discord in the School, extreme and willful disruption of the School environment, physical altercations, aggressive arguments, and physical abuse of another person, shouting or being discourteous to any staff member, guest or student.
-Western Beauty Institute Inc. will not tolerate threats, harassment, discrimination or persecution of another student, staff member, or guest or campus visitor for any reason including but not limited to race, religion, age, sex, sexual orientation, disability, financial status, or country or area of origin or residence.
+Western Barber Institute will not tolerate threats, harassment, discrimination or persecution of another student, staff member, or guest or campus visitor for any reason including but not limited to race, religion, age, sex, sexual orientation, disability, financial status, or country or area of origin or residence.
 Any of the behavior noted above is not acceptable, will result in disciplinary action, and depending on the severity of the offense(s), may result in termination of enrollment as determined by Western Barber Institute.
-Always treat Western Beauty Institute Inc. and student property with respect.
+Always treat WBI and student property with respect.
 If any student is found stealing or abusing School property or that of another person, that student will be terminated.
-Western Beauty Institute Inc. Has zero tolerance for theft.
+Western Barber Institute has zero tolerance for theft.